|- International themed concert

 ||March 31st: Hendrix Center, 3:30-5

 We look forward to seeing the continued community impact of this month-long celebration, and encourage all to take advantage of the festivities hosted around Greenville and in Clemson through this and next year.
-More information on Upstate International Month is located on their website, as well as a list of events by week.
+More information on Upstate International Month is located on their website.

 Clemson Global Symposium

 The symposium is hoped to be the first of many in Clemson’s future.
 As an annual event, the aspiration is that it will serve as a catalyst for the university to be a more inclusive one—one that makes the development of deeper and more reciprocal relationships with our international faculty, students, staff in and outside of Clemson a top priority.
 The event had four expected outcomes: to create an annual forum for cross-cultural learning and discussion, to increase student cross-cultural understanding in service, research, and business, to engage the students in global responsibilities and problem solving, and to expand campus-wide international engagement through the participation of Upstate International month.
 It suffices to say the event’s goals were met, marked by the apt attendance of presentations and lively discussions.
 This event has the capacity to expose students to the many forms of global engagement and opportunities of international study, service, as well as collaboration with international students.
 The greatest challenge to engaging others in international work is bypassing the fear of the unknown; by capturing and sharing these student narratives, others can begin to make leaps of their own, armored with renewed confidence and the knowledge of what to expect.